-The Student Counseling unit's experienced and trained staff listen to students' concerns about academic, emotional, or social problems.
+The counseling center's experienced and trained staff listen to students' concerns about academic, emotional, or social problems.

 What do counselors do?

 - Listen non-judgmentally